jjodell123/HeroBrawl/README.md

 5a.
 The characters were based on some of my friends; however, selecting JJ (me) gives you the best stats.
 Whoops...
 6. From here, use W to move left, D to move right, W to jump, Space to fire a bullet, and S to automatically die and reselect a character.
 Other than that, the goal is to shoot any other people without getting hit yourself!
 (You can respawn though so it's fine).

 PLEASE NOTE: This was made in high school, and this was also before I realized code style and documentation were important things.
-Still, it is probably the most fun game I made in high school and my friends and I had a good time with it.
+Still, it is probably the most fun game I made in high school and my friends and I had a good time  playing it.